decompals/slinky/docs/file_format/file.md

 ## `subfile`

-A specific file within an `.a` archive file.
+A specific file within an `.a` archive file, instead of using the whole archive.

 ### Example